 David Weed

-I purchased one and later sourced a 12-volt LED light, toggle switch, antenna, and custom panel label.
+I purchased one and later paired it with a 12-volt LED light, a toggle switch, an antenna, and a custom panel label.
 The concept was simple yet compelling - an interactive device that invited participation and choice.
-By flipping a switch, a viewer could turn a light on or off, registering a preference in a tangible way.
+By flipping a switch, viewers could turn a light on or off, thereby registering a preference in a tangible way.

 When I first displayed the piece during an art walk at my studio, I was struck by how people engaged with it.
 They debated, laughed, hesitated, and reflected - all in response to a single switch.
-That moment clarified my artistic direction.
+That experience clarified my artistic direction.
+Soon after, I began adding push buttons and control knobs to offer a wider range of choices.

 Since then, I've continued creating these devices - some politically charged, others playful, abstract, or enigmatic.
-Each piece transforms a small, intentional action into a moment of engagement, prompting curiosity, dialogue, and self-reflection.
-By placing choice at the center of my work, I explore the dynamic nature of meaning and invite the viewer to take part in shaping it.
+Each piece transforms a small, intentional action into a moment of engagement, prompting curiosity, decision-making, dialogue, self-reflection, and expression.
+By placing choice at the center of my work, I explore the dynamic nature of meaning and invite viewers to take part in shaping it.
+Most recently, I've expanded into using guitar pedal enclosures to create smaller, more personal units.

 David Weed